Nenkai/RRUnpacker/README.md

 Provide the info file linked to the .DAT file (usually next to the .DAT file).

 ## Ridge Racer PSP
+Needs a decrypted boot.bin file to use alongside the DAT file.

 Support for:
 * `UCES00422` - Ridge Racer PSP Version 2
 * `ULJS00080` - Ridge Racer PSP Version 2 (JP)